 8.2 Engagement

 Text one and two may be characterized as being monoglossic meaning that it generally is the voice of GCB that dominates the texts.
 It is clear when going through the texts that the communicator is GCB which is the reason for the monoglossic characteristic.
 This means that the contents of texts one and two are not up for negotiation as it is concrete description of the purpose and background for the climate initiatives.
 An example of this is ‘Hele formålet er jo at vise, at vi alle kan være med til at gøre en forskel’.(Text two lines 23-24).
 This statement is not up for negotiation as it is stated as a fact that the purpose of the Great Climate test is to show the citizens, and perhaps the world, that everyone can make a difference when it comes to fighting climate change.
 However, when looking at text three which is a section with advice from the citizens the communication from GCB in this case is slightly different than that of TTT and GCF.
-It is important that GCB choose to include the advice from the citizens.
+It is important that GCB chooses to include the advice from the citizens.
 As the advice is published on GCBs web page, GCB can be characterized as being the mediator in the communication from the citizens to other citizens.
 In a way, GCB is the indirect sender of the advice from the citizen as it is edited and published on their web page but the citizens are the direct senders of the information.
 This adds a heteroglossic dimension to the message GCB tries to send.
 This means that texts one and two may be characterized as being monglossic but text three can be characterized as being heteroglossic.
 Although there are three individual texts each text has a feature of being either monoglossic (text one and two) or heteroglossic (text three) when your combine them, the message from GCB is additionally strengthened as they use voices of real people who are active in the fight against climate change.

 The Energy city of Frederikshavn’s Appraisal of climate initiatives